nilqed/cl-weyl/docs/sphinx/sums.rst

 .. function:: weyli::qf-ring qf      [Function]

-   Returns the ring from which the quotient eld qf was built.
+   Returns the ring from which the quotient field qf was built.

 .. function:: numerator q                          [Function]